 With back to school just around the corner, now is a good time to jump on some super good deals and totally cute, trendy clothes for teens.
 In case you haven’t noticed a brand new pair of trendy jeans for teens is about $50-$100!
 Oh yes!

-Many people don’t like to shop at Thrift Stores for different reasons.
+Many people don’t like to shopping at Thrift Stores for clothes for different reasons.
 One reason..well they it just seems “icky” to them.
 That’s perfectly ok, but you may want to consider it after you read my Pro Thrift Store Tips!

 The other reason..It’s very overwhelming to them to search through tons and TONS of clothing that many times is not organized very well.
 It’s a waste of time and energy to go to the Thrift Store and then come home with nothing or little to show for it besides frustration.